MinGW: Comparison with Cygwin

-Windows programs written with Cygwin run on top of a copylefted compatibility DLL that must be distributed with the program, unless staticly linked.
+Windows programs written with Cygwin run on top of a copylefted compatibility DLL that must be distributed with the program, unless statically linked.
 If dynamically linked, the program must also provide information on where to obtain Cygwin source.
 MinGW does not require a compatibility layer, since MinGW-based programs are compiled with direct calls to Windows APIs.

 The combination of MinGW and MSYS provides a small, self-contained environment that can be loaded onto removable media without leaving entries in the registry or files on the computer.

 It is also possible to cross-compile Windows applications with MinGW-GCC under POSIX systems.
 This means that developers do not need a Windows installation with MSYS to compile software that will run on Windows with or without Cygwin.